 A sore throat is relatively common after a general anaesthetic.
 This is because a tube is placed in your throat to allow you to breath oxygen and anaesthetic gases.
 Any discomfort usually settles within hours, especially after starting drinking again, although it occasionally remains sore for a couple of days.

 This depends on the type of surgery.
-For most surgery that requires either a day or overnight stay in hospital it is usual that you will able to have a light meal in the evening afterwards if you would like.
+For most surgery it is usual that you will able to have a light meal after a few hours if you would like.
 Eating and drinking too soon after an anaesthetic may increase the chances of you feeling sick.

 We advise that you wait at least 48 hours before driving a car, operating machinery or making important decisions.
 If you require strong painkillers or have had intermediate or major surgery this period may be longer.